A low level of acetylcholine has a uniquely negative impact on memory and focus. Learn the three most effective ways you

 There are a few plant sources of choline, but it’s extremely hard to get enough from plants to meet the daily Adequate Intake (AI) requirement of choline — 425 mg for women and 550 mg for men.

-So, following a diet that does not include fatty meats and/or eggs could lead to a deficit of both choline and acetylcholine.
+So, following a diet that does not include fatty meats and/or eggs could lead to deficits of both choline and acetylcholine.

-And this can damage your brain in an unforeseen way.
+And this can damage your brain in a frightening and unforeseen way.

 Harvard Medical School researcher Datis Kharrazian, PhD, DHSc, explains this in his book Why Isn’t My Brain Working?:

 “If the brain needs acetylcholine and is not getting it from adequate dietary fat, then it will break down brain tissue for phosphatidylserine and phosphatidylcholine, two fat-based components from neurons tissue from which acetylcholine can be synthesized.”

 Put plainly, your brain literally digests itself if you don’t provide it with the raw materials it needs to make acetylcholine.

-And that’s as detrimental to your brain health and function as it sounds.
+And that’s as detrimental to brain health and function as it sounds.

 Drugs That Lower Acetylcholine Levels

 The second major cause of acetylcholine deficiency is the use of drugs called anticholinergics which block the action of acetylcholine.

 While most anticholinergics are prescription drugs, there are also a number of common over-the-counter (OTC) remedies included in this group, such as Benadryl (antihistamine) and Pepcid AC (antacid).

 How to Increase Acetylcholine Naturally